The Bullitts

-Jeymes Samuel (born July 27, 1979), also known by his stage name The Bullitts, is a British singer-songwriter, music producer and filmmaker.
-His debut album, They Die By Dawn & Other Short Stories..., was issued in 2013.
-The Harder They Fall, released in 2021, serves as his feature film directorial debut, which won him the 2021 BAFTA Award for Outstanding Debut by a British Writer, Director or Producer.
+Jeymes Samuel (born 27 July 1979), also known by his stage name The Bullitts, is a British filmmaker, singer-songwriter, music producer and composer.
+He won the 2021 BAFTA Award for Outstanding Debut by a British Writer, Director or Producer for his feature film directorial debut The Harder They Fall, released in 2021.

 Life and career

 Samuel initially embarked on a career in filmmaking, having shot his first reels at the age of eight.
 However he began making music at the age of 13.
 In the year 2000, he released "When It Rains", his debut single in the form of a 12", under his real name on Giant Step Records.
 On 1 January 2002, in conjunction with Little League Productions, he released Urban Folk Music: The Prequel.
-That same year contributed background vocals on the song "The Proud", from American rapper Talib Kweli's debut album, Quality.
+That same year, he contributed background vocals on the song "The Proud", from American rapper Talib Kweli's debut album, Quality.
 In 2004, he wrote "Serenade", for Icelandic singer Emilíana Torrini's 2005 album Fisherman's Woman.
 Little League Productions later debuted Samuel's new moniker and released his single "The Bullitts Theme" in 2007.

 In 2009, Samuel wrote and co-produced three songs on fellow British singer Mr Hudson's album Straight No Chaser, namely "Straight No Chaser", "Everything Is Broken" (featuring Kid Cudi) and "Time”.
 In March 2010, he joined a choir called The Purple, The People, The Plastic Eating People.
 The choir contributed background vocals on the songs "Some Kind of Nature" (featuring Lou Reed) and "Pirate Jet", from the third album by Gorillaz, Plastic Beach (2010).

 In 2010, Samuel began uploading "FlixTapes" to YouTube under the pseudonym The Bullitts, named in honour of the 1968 film Bullitt; this was a series of videos in which he added new vocals to his favourite movie and television themes.
 The first episode, titled "Tales of the Unexpected", was released on 14 November 2010.

 "Close Your Eyes", the lead single from his then-upcoming album, premiered in April 2011.
 The single features narration by American actress Lucy Liu and a verse from American rapper Jay Electronica.
 Its music video is a re-imagining of the Salvador Dalí and Luis Buñuel film, Un Chien Andalou.
 In May 2011, the album's second single, "Landspeeder", was released.
 "Landspeeder" was later included on the original motion picture soundtrack to the British 2011 slasher film Demons Never Die.